aktasbatuhan/cluedo-arena-public/blog.md

 ### Platform: Predibase

-[Predibase](https://predibase.com/) provided the infrastructure for our fine-tuning experiments with:
-- **Scalable GPU clusters** for efficient training
+[Predibase](https://predibase.com/) provided the core infrastructure for our fine-tuning experiments, offering scalable GPU clusters for efficient training, comprehensive experiment tracking tools, model versioning for systematic comparison, and one-click production deployment capabilities.
-- **Experiment tracking** for comprehensive analysis
-- **Model versioning** for systematic comparison
-- **Production deployment** capabilities

 ### Base Model: Qwen-2.5-7B

-We selected **Qwen-2.5-7B** as our base model due to:
-- Strong reasoning capabilities in the 7B parameter range
+We selected **Qwen-2.5-7B** as our base model for its strong reasoning capabilities in the 7B parameter range, its excellent instruction-following performance, its open-source availability for research, and its efficient inference characteristics.
-- Excellent instruction-following performance
-- Open-source availability for research purposes
-- Efficient inference characteristics

 ### Training Methodology

 We conducted several systematic training runs, starting with a conservative baseline to ensure basic rule understanding and progressively moving to more aggressive optimization to foster advanced social reasoning.
 We experimented with different configurations to find the optimal balance for developing strategic capabilities.

-## Results That Surprised Everyone
+## Results

 The outcomes of our fine-tuning experiments exceeded all expectations: